pahuber/PHRINGE/docs/usage.rst

 containing the wavelength in microns and the second column containing the flux in W/m^2/micron.

-Running SYGN
+Running SYGN From the Command Line
 ------------

-SYGN can be run from the terminal as follows:
+SYGN can be run from the command line as follows:

 .. code-block:: console